Tulsi Gabbard's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Tulsi Gabbard.

-Tulsi Gabbard is an American politician and military officer.
-She served as a U.S. Representative for Hawaii's 2nd congressional district from 2013 to 2021 and currently serves as the director of national intelligence (DNI) since 2025 and holds the rank of lieutenant colonel in the U.S. Army Reserve since 2021.
-Formerly a Democrat, she switched to the Republican Party in 2024.
-Notably, she was Hawaii's youngest state legislator from 2002 to 2004.
+Tulsi Gabbard is an American politician and military officer currently serving as the Director of National Intelligence since 2025 and holding the rank of lieutenant colonel in the U.S. Army Reserve since 2021.
+She formerly served as the U.S. Representative for Hawaii's 2nd congressional district from 2013 to 2021.
+Formerly a Democrat, Gabbard joined the Republican Party in 2024.
+Prior to her congressional service, she was the youngest state legislator in Hawaii from 2002 to 2004.

-In March 2007, Tulsi Gabbard graduated from the Accelerated Officer Candidate School at the Alabama Military Academy at the top of her class, becoming the first woman ever to do so.
+In March 2007, she graduated from the Accelerated Officer Candidate School at the Alabama Military Academy at the top of her class, the first woman ever to do so.

-On November 25, 2013, Tulsi Gabbard received the John F. Kennedy New Frontier Award at a ceremony at the Institute of Politics at Harvard's John F. Kennedy School of Government for her efforts on behalf of veterans.
+On November 25, 2013, Tulsi Gabbard received the John F. Kennedy New Frontier Award for her efforts on behalf of veterans.

 On March 20, 2014, Elle magazine honored Tulsi Gabbard, with others, at the Italian Embassy in the United States during its annual "Women in Washington Power List".

-February 26, 2015: National Association of Counties County Alumni Award
+February 26, 2015: Receiving National Association of Counties County Alumni Award

 On February 26, 2015, Tulsi Gabbard received the National Association of Counties County Alumni Award for her "steadfast commitment to the nation's counties".